 However there are two reasons why it is worth covering relapse.
-Firstly my goal is to provide a complete explanation of alcohol, and I cannot do this by missing out important aspects.
-Secondly and perhaps most importantly it is also the case that relapsing can be a key element of stopping permanently if you make the relapses work for you.
+Firstly, my goal is to provide a complete explanation of alcohol, and I cannot do this by leaving out important aspects.
+Secondly, and perhaps most importantly, it is also the case that relapsing can be a key element of stopping permanently if you make the relapses work for you.
 Let’s elaborate.

 It is worth pausing here to remember that one of the best tools to aid you when stopping is to solidify in your mind the grim reality of drinking whilst you are doing it, as this can act as a shield to the warping effects of FAB.